 You know you’ve been around for a while when you take to the start-line of a mountainbike race, 20yrs after your first one.
 And what a start line it is- on the banks of the Akatarawa River…your feet are soggy and you’ve had a swim even before hitting the pedals.

-Back in 1994, as a pimply high-schooler, it was ‘THE’ mountainbike event for anyone in New Zealand.
+Back in 1994, as a pimply high-schooler, it was ‘THE’ mountainbike event for anyone who was in to mountainbiking.
 Not much has changed in the last two decades, except nowadays I ride Karapoti on one wheel rather than two.
-It is an ideal unicycle race, because of the impossibly steep hike-a-bike sections like the Devils Staircase.
+I have not missed a single Karapoti in the last 10yrs, despite living in Australia.

 The weapon of choice this year was my trusty Triton titanium unicycle, decked out with 29” KH XC rim, 145mm cranks and 2.25” Racing Ralphs, and the carbon NNC Flatfish saddle.
 Simple, lightweight and bombproof!
 I decided to take the Maguras off just before the race, to save a bit of weight and add mud clearance.
 After racing last few years on a geared Schlumpf- it felt good to get back to the basics…no brakes, no gears, no handlebar, just a fixed wheel.
 I’m unconvinced a geared hub was a good option anyway, and wiped myself out last year after the cranks came loose and disengaged the hub.
 Unicycles are meant to be simple machines!

-There were only two of us racing 2014 Karapoti- local lad Tim Armstrong from Upper Hutt, and myself, now relocated back to Wellington after several years in Australia.
+There were only two of us racing 2014 Karapoti- local lad Tim Armstrong from Upper Hutt, and myself.
 Tim is a formidable runner, so I was keen to get as much distance on him up the Karapoti Gorge as possible, which is pretty much how it panned out.
 After splashing across the Akataratarawa river, I pedalled as fast as I could up the gorge, opening up a gap before hitting the warmup climb.
 With Tim chasing hard, I put everything into maintaining a flawless spin.

 My fitness levels were pretty average this year, but much of it depends on how you feel on the day.
 When we got to Deadwood climb proper, I knew I was having a great day because I just felt happy.
 Like really happy, instead of wanting to vomit and cry in the same spot every other year.
 It was a combination of great weather, smooth Karapoti conditions, lightweight unicycle and many things going great in my life right now.